isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 for Standardisation (EN standards)</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the ASTM International
 (ASTM standards)</p>
-<p>&nbsp;You may also refer to sections 5.1 and 5.2 (pages 9 – 16) of the
+<p>You may also refer to sections 5.1 and 5.2 (pages 9 – 16) of the Consumer
-Consumer Protection (Consumer Goods Safety Requirements) Regulations
-<a href="https://www.consumerproductsafety.gov.sg/suppliers/cgsr/resources/" rel="noopener noreferrer nofollow" target="_blank">information booklet</a>for <u>non-exhaustive</u> lists of common general
+Protection (Consumer Goods Safety Requirements) Regulations <a href="https://www.consumerproductsafety.gov.sg/suppliers/cgsr/resources/" rel="noopener noreferrer nofollow" target="_blank">information booklet</a>for <u>non-exhaustive</u> lists
-consumer goods with their applicable safety standards and any additional safety requirements imposed by the CPSO.</p>
+of common general consumer goods with their applicable safety standards and any additional safety requirements imposed by the CPSO.</p>
 <p>These goods include toys, children’s products, apparel, furniture and
 beddings, recreation and exercise equipment, DIY tools, and electrical and electronic products.
 The CPSO also imposes additional safety requirements